hyperknot/openfreemap/README.md

 ## Changelog

 v0.1 - everything works.
-1 server for tile gen, 1 server for HTTP host. <- we are here!
+1 server for tile gen, 2 servers for HTTP host. <- we are here!

 ## Attribution